 Below are general guidelines to help you create a visually powerful resume that best reflects your strengths and accomplishments and enables you to land job offers with your top choice public interest employers.

-We encourage you to view our online workshop.
+We also encourage you to view the OCS/OPIA Resume Workshop video.

 If You Think You Don’t Need to Redo Your Resume…

 Think again!
 Your resume can always use some improvement.
 Through interviewing, you will learn what needs clarification on your resume and what should be emphasized.
 As you add information, the format of your resume may need some adjustment.
 Take a look at the 1L “before” and “after” resume (.pdf).
 The “after” resume looks less cluttered and the information is easier to access and understand.
 The resume format used here is conducive to adding information and presenting it in a professional manner.
 You should strongly consider having someone else proof your resume for typos.
 A typo on your resume may cause a prospective employer to be concerned about your attention to detail.
 Even if you already have a fine-tuned resume, consider reading on.
 You may be able to skip some of the following steps, but with our format and content suggestions, you can draft a polished, easy-to-update document that captures your accomplishments.

 Sit down and list all of your work experience since high school, including your activities, hobbies and interests.
 After you have made this list, start thinking about the following:

 - What specific examples can you give of your work (e.g. “Represented social security claimants denied disability benefits,” “Drafted legislative initiative to reform the Civil Rights Act of 1990,” “Analyzed $150,000 budget to identify cost-cutting initiatives”)?